Edb83/snake/README.md

 ### Wireframes

+The full suite of wireframes for **desktop**, **tablet** and **mobile** devices, plus a **sitemap**, can be accessed [here](wireframes/).

 Overall the wireframes were successfully converted into a functioning application, however there were some deviations from the plan.
 These were:

-1. Statistics menu
-2. Advanced image manipulation via the canvas

-The full suite of wireframes for **desktop**, **tablet** and **mobile** devices, plus a **sitemap**, can be accessed [here](wireframes/).
+1. Statistics menu - this felt like a step too far and instead became the basis for the text feedback given to players based on their score.
+Rather that being able to pull up a screen showing, for example, the average score per game, this information is instead provided with comments such as "Your average score per game is X" or "You have been playing for X minutes in total".

+2. Advanced image manipulation via the canvas - the initial idea was to have a more flashy landing screen which would respond to user mouse movements, and to have other visuals passing behind the game play area while playing the game, however this was both beyond the scope of the project and would have ultimately been an unnecessary distraction if not handled elegantly.

-### Theme
+### Design choices

 Retro
 Cyber